💻 Conducting a technical assessment

 - An assessment that is administered closer to the beginning of the process should be designed to determine whether somebody possesses the baseline competencies that are necessary for them to perform well in a given role.

-- One that is carried out towards the end can be more focussed on confirming what a candidate’s strengths are in order to ensure that they are given work that engages them from day one.
+- One that is carried out towards the end can be more focussed on confirming what a developer's strengths are in order to ensure that they are given work that engages them from day one.

-Having a cumbersome, poorly designed technical assessment strategy is a good way to make sure that your process finds itself at the bottom of a candidate’s to-do list as they prioritise processes that are more respectful of their time.
+Having a cumbersome, poorly designed technical assessment strategy is a good way to make sure that your process finds itself at the bottom of a developer's to-do list as they prioritise processes that are more respectful of their time.

 Proper briefing is also super important when conducting any kind of technical assessment.
 A poorly briefed assessment project that you think shouldn’t take more than 4 hours can end up taking the whole weekend to complete if you’re not clear on exactly what the deliverables and goals of the project are.